Real men don’t eat quiche, or do they?

 Kimmel, a professor at SUNY Stony Brook, is one of the leading voices on masculinity and author of the groundbreaking book, Manhood in America: A Cultural History(Free Press, 1996).

 The notion of what makes the ideal American man has changed radically, he told the audience of nearly 80 people who filled the McMahon Hall lounge.

 “The founding of America is a gendered story,” he said.
-“No sooner had the ‘Sons’ of Liberty thrown off the yoke of the tyrannical king of England, then they need a ‘father’—George Washington.”
+“No sooner had the ‘Sons’ of Liberty thrown off the yoke of the tyrannical king of England, than they needed a ‘father’ —George Washington.”

 The ideal colonial man, he said, took two forms—the “genteel patriarch” and the “heroic artisan.”

 The patriarch—most notably embodied by Washington—owned productive land, was actively interested in the arts and spent time with his wife and children.